ColinH/Filez/README.md

 Enter `make` in the main directory, the binaries can then be found under `build/bin`.

+Tested with Clang 14 from Xcode 14 under macOS 13 on ARM64, and with GCC 12 under Linux on x86-64.

 ### Linux

 Please consult your distribution's manual on how to install GCC.
-If the version included with your distribution does not have enough C++20 support you might have to search the web for other solutions.
+If the version included with your distribution does not have enough C++20 support you might need to search the web for other solutions.

 ### macOS

-If the `clang++` included with your Xcode does not support C++20 you will need something more recent, for example using [Homebrew](https://brew.sh) to install the latest LLVM (or GCC).
+If the `clang++` included with your Xcode does not support C++20 you will need something more recent, for example using [Homebrew](https://brew.sh) to install the latest LLVM.

 ### Others